TeeanRonson/Book-Review-Blockchain-Dapp/README.md

 ## Demo
+1.
-1. Title: Guns, Germs and Steel
+- Title: Guns, Germs and Steel
-   Review: A great read for all those interested in the gaps in power and technology between human societies.
+- Review: A great read for all those interested in the gaps in power and technology between human societies.
-   Rating: 5
+- Rating: 5
-   TxFee: 100
+- TxFee: 100
+2.
-2. Title: Principles
+- Title: Principles
-   Review: A great book for wisdom in life and finance
+- Review: A great book for wisdom in life and finance
-   Rating: 5
+- Rating: 5
-   TxFee: 60
+- TxFee: 60
+3.
-3. Tile: Java in 24 Hours
+- Title: Java in 24 Hours
-   Review: Good introduction to Java if you don't have time
+- Review: Good introduction to Java if you don't have time
-   Rating: 3
+- Rating: 3
-   TxFee: 20
+- TxFee: 20
+4.
-4. Title: Principles
+- Title: Principles
-   Review: Great recommendation!
+- Review: Great recommendation!
 Thanks so much
-   Rating: 4.5
+- Rating: 4.5
-   TxFee: 50
+- TxFee: 50

 Note: ProofOfWork difficulty has been adjusted to allow quicker block generation for the demo